Josh Jung Player Props: Rangers vs. Mariners

-Josh Jung, who is hitting .436 in his past 10 games, will be in action for the Texas Rangers versus the Seattle Mariners on June 3 at 4:05 PM ET.
+The Texas Rangers, including Josh Jung and his .692 slugging percentage over his past 10 games, take on starter Bryce Miller and the Seattle Mariners at Globe Life Field, Sunday at 2:35 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mariners.
+In his most recent game he had a hitless showing (0-for-4) against the Mariners.

 Josh Jung Game Info & Props vs. the Mariners